Multi-agency Case Audits and Case Reviews

 The Voice of the Child - Learning Lessons from Serious Case Reviews - this report provides an analysis of 67 serious case reviews that Ofsted evaluated between 1 April and 30 September 2010.
 The main focus of the report is on the importance of listening to the voice of the child.
 A summary report is also available.

 New Learning from Serious Case Reviews (July 2012) - the sixth two-yearly report covers the period 1 April 2009 to 31 March 2011.
 It includes a number of new insights alongside recurring messages for practice.

 Sharing information and learning from Kirklees case reviews

 The KSCB flowchart 'How we learn from Serious Case Reviews' shows how agencies act on recommendations and the quality assurance process undertaken by the Board to ensure that required changes are embedded in practice.

-Learning lessons and bringing about improvements in practice are key aims of review processes.
-One of the ways in which the Safeguarding Children Board shares information about case reviews is through publication of executive summaries.
-These contain a summary of each case, the terms of reference, conclusions and recommendations.
+Learning lessons and bringing about improvements in practice are key aims of the review process.
+One of the ways in which the Safeguarding Children Board shares information about case reviews is through publication of the Overview Report, Executive Summary Report and Action Plan.

 All enquiries should be directed to the Kirklees Council Press Officer - 01484 221835

-After six months executive summaries from serious case reviews are removed from the website.
+After twelve months reports from serious case reviews are removed from the website.
 They can be requested from the Safeguarding Children Board.
 Please ring 01484 225019, or email KSCB.Admin@kirklees.gov.uk